starknet-edu/starknet-erc20/README.md

 #### Exercise 11

+- Create a contract `ExerciseSolution` that:
+  - Can claim and hold DTK tokens on behalf of the calling address
-- Create a contract `ExerciseSolution` that can claim DTK-20 tokens.
-Keep track of addresses who claimed tokens through `ExerciseSolution` , and how much.
-This amount should be visible by calling `tokens_in_custody` on `ExerciseSolution`
+  - Keeps track of addresses who claimed tokens, and how much
+  - Implements a `tokens_in_custody` function to show these claimed amounts
-- Deploy ExerciseSolution and submit it to the evaluator with `submit_exercise_solution()`.
+- Deploy `ExerciseSolution` and submit it to the evaluator with `submit_exercise_solution()`.
 - Call `ex11_claimed_from_contract()` in the evaluator to prove your code works (3 pts)

 #### Exercise 12